 Covid has preoccupied much of 2020 and is thus no surprise that the celebrations and trick-or-treating might look a bit different this year.
 Social gatherings will be limited to small numbers of people, for instance.

 Canadians are hopeful that measures such as social distancing, sanitizing, and the wearing of face masks could see the invention of a new norm for Halloween during Covid.

 The year 2020 presents unique challenges to the social fabric, as we are social beings, but it also brings on board opportunities to restructure society and build a better future.

-Here are some of the safe Halloween activities Canadians can do during this year’s Covid-19 entangled celebrations.
+Here are some of the safe Halloween activities Canadians can do during this year’s Covid-19 unusual celebrations.